Check the MOT Test Due Date, status & History of Vehicles

 Cars over three years old must by law pass a yearly MOT test to show they are roadworthy.
-Even if you have your car serviced and maintained regularly and the vehicle is in perfect condition, the law states that you still need to ensure it passes its annual MOT.
+Even if you have your car serviced and maintained regularly and the vehicle is in perfect condition, the law states that you still need to ensure it passes its annual MOT test before due date.

 The name MOT stands for Ministry of Transport, a now defunct government ministry that first introduced the vehicle safety test in 1960.
 The test was initially introduced as a basic safety test for a vehicle that turned 10 years old.
 To increase safety, this was gradually reduced to the current 3-year ruling.
 When introduced, the test focused on a car’s brakes, steering and lights, yet over the past few decades the test has evolved into a comprehensive minimum safety test, covering over twenty separate areas of every vehicle checked.